tkh4ck/tkh4ck.github.io/ctf/2025/hcsc/README.md

 - 72 hours of hacking
 - 229 competitors submitted at least 1 flag

 I achieved the 6th place.
-To get the final picture, this year's HCSC was a very tight competition, there was only a one challenge gap between the 1st and the 6th place, so I was really close, but really fat.
-I'm not satisfied, I could not solve 4 challenge, 2 of the were very close and I also mismanaged my time and sleeping schedule.
+To get the final picture, this year's HCSC was a very tight competition, there was only a one challenge gap between the 1st and the 6th place, so I was really close, but really far.
+I'm not satisfied, I could not solve 4 challenges, 2 of the were very close and I also mismanaged my time and sleeping schedule.
 Next time!
 Congratulations to all other competitiors, especially the winners of each category.
 And of course, many thanks to the Organizers!

 Normal challenges: